Job market paper

 Work in progress

-The anatomy of worker flows in distressed firms (with Simon Margolin and Thomas Zuber)
+The anatomy of worker flows in distressed firms

 In this paper, we investigate the role of firm bankruptcy procedures in worker and firm dynamics.
 These procedures aim to limit job destruction by offering firms and workers protection against temporary financial distress and fire sales.
 However, this is at the cost of a lower reallocation of workers to more productive firms.
 This paper explores the costs and benefits that workers experience when their employer enters bankruptcy, and how these affect the protection-reallocation trade-off and the design of optimal bankruptcy procedures.
 We use unique data on bankruptcy filings in France, matched with employer-employee administrative data, to document new facts on the dynamics of worker flows and earnings in distressed firms.
 To do so, we estimate the causal effect of entering in a more or less stringent bankruptcy procedure using an event-study strategy.
 Intuitively, the research design compares similar workers in comparable firms, but with one firm entering a bankruptcy procedure entailing its closure.
 Finally, we build a structural model based on (Guiso et al., 2005; Friedrich et al., 2019) to gauge the welfare effects of bankruptcy procedures.